MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-scom-monitoring.md

 1. Elect a server that has the System Center Operations Manager agent files installed and is configured as a candidate discovery node.

 2. Apply Lync Server 2010 updates to this server.
-See the topic [Apply Lync Server 2010 updates [W14 to W15]](apply-lync-server-2010-updates-w14-to-w15.md).
+See the topic [Apply Lync Server 2010 updates](apply-lync-server-2010-updates.md).

 ### Update the central discovery candidate server registry key.